-- If I win the election it was fair, and if I lose it was rigged.
+- If I won the election it was fair, and if I lost, it was rigged.

-- Did the person attempt to conceal or fail to disclose information that suggests they may not be forthcoming about the situation?
+- Did the person try to conceal or fail to disclose information that suggests they may not be forthcoming about the situation?

 - Finding concrete evidence someone knows something is false can be hard, especially if we lack relevant expertise.

-- The answer is simple in the case of content put out by organizations known to be political operations.
+- The answer is simple regarding content from organizations known to be political operations.

 The terms are broken down in more detail below.